attilaolah/homelab/README.md

 ## 🚧 Under Construction

 There is an existing repository where I already have most of these configs, however it contains various secrets that are not properly extracted out.
-This is an attempt to migrate exsting configs and redact any secrets.
+This is an attempt to migrate existing configs and redact any secrets.